 Finding the Right Home

-For nearly a year and a half, Noufal and Mujeeb searched for a physical space that matched their vision.
+For nearly a year and a half, Noufal and friends searched for a physical space that matched their vision.
 They wandered through neighbourhoods, spoke to strangers, explored forgotten properties and followed recommendations from people they met along the way.

 There were snakes.
 There were monitor lizards.
 For Noufal and Mujeeb, this wasn't a problem.
 Coexistence was part of their philosophy.
 Talking to Noufal, I was reminded of the legendary writer Vaikom Muhammad Basheer’s short story titled “Bhoomiyude Avakaashikal”, which translates to “The Rightful Inheritors of the Earth”.